 Here at Pacific Dental & Implant Solutions

 Our prosthodontist, Dr. Jmi Asam, has over 15 years of experience in her field.
 At Pacific Dental & Implant Solutions, we use state of the art equipment to help diagnose and tailor treatment to your personal dental needs.
 Dr. Jmi Asam is passionate about helping you select the best treatment option for you.
-Contact us to make an appointment for your free consultation.
+Contact us to make an appointment for your free consultation for dental bridge in Honolulu.

 Pacific Dental & Implant Solutions,